 Companies such as Alibaba Cloud, Tencent, IBM, Microsoft, Booking.com became platinum sponsors.

-For Kinsta, as the best managed WordPress hosting, it is interesting to mention that among MariaDB Foundation board of directors are people from Automattic, a clear sign that creators of WordPress have embraced MariaDB.
+For Kinsta, as the best application, database, and managed WordPress hosting, it is interesting to mention that among MariaDB Foundation board of directors are people from Automattic, a clear sign that creators of WordPress have embraced MariaDB.

 In the years following the split, MariaDB had a lively development, so much that due to the whole set of new features introduced in 2012, MariaDB jumped from 5.* version number, compatible with MySQL, to 10.0, wanting to reflect the leap in features it had achieved.